Amplitude-Developer-Docs/amplitude-dev-center/docs/data/browser.md

     Upgrade to the [Browser (Ampli)](browser-ampli.md) runtime.
 The Browser (Itly) runtime is deprecated.
 These docs aren't maintained.

-Iteratively supports tracking analytics events from browser apps written in JavaScript (ES6 and above) and TypeScript (2.1 and above).
+Amplitude Data supports tracking analytics events from browser apps written in JavaScript (ES6 and above) and TypeScript (2.1 and above).
 The generated tracking library is packaged as an ES module.

 In TypeScript, the tracking library exposes a type-safe function for every event in your team’s tracking plan.
 The function’s arguments correspond to the event’s properties and are strongly typed to allow for code completion and compile-time checks.